leemichaeljh/leemichaeljh.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Michael, a fourth-year undergraduate student at the University of Chicago with a major in Mathematics and minor in Computer Science.
+I am Michael, a fourth-year undergraduate student at the University of Chicago with a major in Mathematics and a minor in Computer Science.
 I grew up in Singapore.
 Here is my [CV](files/cv.pdf) and a collection of some notes.

 Expository writing
 ======